elstamey/elstamey.github.io/presentations/cleaverStarterDeck/deck.md

 - maps closely to the process
 - flexible to changes in process
 - meaning of events can change without altering history
+- scholarships; able to back up all events to roll over a new year.
+Didn't need to preserve full database.

 --